HenryBaby/switchblend/README.md

 > [!IMPORTANT]
-> This is currently kind of buggy, so don't rely on it until I've had some time to fix the major flaws.
+> This is now in a better place, amongst the trash code pile.
+I don't have the time nor the effort to clean this up right now.
+Maybe some day.

 # switchblend